OctHe/O3/README.md

-# sim80211

-## Introduction
-This is a simulation for the physical layer of OFDM communication system.
-The parameter setup, frame structure, and tranceiver pipelines are borrowed from IEEE 802.11 a/g/n/ac standards.
-It includes basic signal process blocks, such as modulation/demodulation, time synchronization, channel estimation.
+# OFDM Baseband Simulation Platform

+OFDM Baseband Simulation Platform (OBSP) is a simulation platform that relates to an OFDM-based system.
+The simulation platform contains only baseband processes and algorithms of the proposed OFDM system, including follows

+- Modulation and demodulation
+- Encoding and decoding
+- Coarse and fine time synchronization
+- Channel estimation

+In addition, the frame structure and transmission parameters are referenced to the IEEE 802.11 standard, which is the well-known wireless protocol, but are not guaranteed to be compatible with the standard.
+The project uses MATLAB 2017 and later, but the MATLAB version has not been development.
+No new features will be added.

-## Configuration of sim80211
+## Configuration

-Before running the IEEE 802.11n/ac scripts, the configuration is needed by running in the command window of MATLAB
+Before running the scripts, the configuration is required by running in the command line of Octave

     IEEE80211ac_GlobalVariables;

+Then, you can run

+    simulation_OFDM_BER.m

+The results will show the BER vs SNR curve.
+Other simulation scripts also can be run.

+The projcts also contains simulation about OFDM backscatter, please run

+    simulation_FS_backscatter.m

+and

+    simultion_HEMIMO.m

+for detail.